shrimaliakash/product-management-Node/README.md

 For Linux User
 Clone following repository in your /var/www/html/ folder.

-Create one database called nodepost in your phpMyAdmin.
+Create one database called akash_techtic in your phpMyAdmin.

 open datase/akash_techtic.sql for project derectory annd open that file and select all and copy past in phpmyadmin to create database for that project test api.